 As the realization sets in that the Super Committee has been a super failure, businesses and investors are once again facing heightened political and budgetary uncertainty – and on Wall Street, uncertainty is a four-letter word.

-Goldman Sachs on Friday warned that failure by Congress’ Joint Select Committee on Deficit Reduction could see the Standard & Poor's 500-stock index fall to 1,100, or some 10 percent, but other investors, most of whom didn’t have high hopes for the Super Committee, predicted that the long-term market reaction would be muted.
-Wall Street on Monday nevertheless showed its displeasure with the congressional gridlock.
-Stocks tumbled from the opening bell, with the Dow Jones industrial average sinking more than 340 points – nearly 3 percent –before climbing off its lows to finish the day down 248.85 points, or 2.1 percent.
+Investors, who didn’t exactly have high hopes for Congress’ Joint Select Committee on Deficit Reduction, nevertheless are showing their displeasure with the congressional gridlock.
+On Monday, stocks tumbled from the opening bell, with the Dow Jones industrial average sinking more than 340 points – nearly 3 percent –before climbing off its lows to finish the day down 248.85 points, or 2.1 percent.
 All 30 blue-chip stocks posted losses, and the index itself is now back in the red for the year.
-The S&P 500 and the Nasdaq composite each also fell by nearly 2 percent.
+The Standard & Poor’s 500-stock index and the Nasdaq composite each also fell by nearly 2 percent.

 The grim outlook for the Super Committee wasn’t the only factor weighing on stocks, though, as Europe continues to inject plenty of uncertainty into the global economic picture.
 The hot potato of debt-crisis concerns once again landed on France, as credit-rating agency Moody’s warned that rising spreads between French and German interest rates, combined with slowing growth and broader euro zone concerns, could “amplify the fiscal challenges the French government faces” and put pressure on the country’s Aaa borrowing status.
 “The domestic and external economic growth outlook presents significant downside risks,” Moody’s analyst Alexander Kockerbeck wrote.